One of the biggest risk factors for getting a urinary tract infection is sex.

 “Your chances of your sex toys causing a UTI are low if they are cleaned properly after each use. [...]
 Avoid porous toys made from materials like PVC as they can gather bacteria even after cleaning them.
 To lower the risk even more, use a condom with your sex toy to really decrease the risk of causing an infection.”

 There isn’t any evidence to suggest that having sex with a UTI makes the infection any more severe, although this may be uncomfortable and could irritate an already irritated area, so it might be best to hold off until your symptoms have cleared up.

 No, cystitis is not an STI.
 However, as we’ve described, bacteria can be transferred between people during sex, and this bacteria could invade the urinary tract and cause an infection.

 Studies using couples have shown that the same infection-causing bacteria can be found in both people, so it is possible for bacteria to be harmless for one of you, but if transferred during sex could cause infection in the other.

 If UTIs have been a recurring issue for you, it might be worth your partner getting tested as well, to find out if they test positive for the same bacteria that is causing your cystitis.

 Also, it might be that if you see a doctor about urinary symptoms like pain when peeing, needing to pee a lot and urgently, they want to test for STIs as well as UTI, because some infections share some of the same symptoms.

-But if you are experiencing multiple signs of a UTI and are worried that you may have an infection, it is important that you do a urine test as soon as you can, which you can do at home with the TestCard UTI test kit (available on Amazon, or at any of these pharmacies: Superdrug, Dears Pharmacy, Zava , Midway Pharmacy, Weldricks Pharmacy).
+But if you are experiencing multiple signs of a UTI and are worried that you may have an infection, it is important that you do a urine test as soon as you can, which you can do at home with the TestCard UTI test kit (available at any of these pharmacies: Superdrug, Dears Pharmacy, Zava , Midway Pharmacy, Weldricks Pharmacy).
 Chemist4u